 Shot on older Hawk anamorphic lenses in the 2:1 aspect ratio, the Red Dragon helped deliver a bold look for this land mark show.
 Teaming up with some fantastic directors and first class writers, I have to say I feel I matured as a film maker on this one.

-Shooting all twelve episodes of this exciting new show for Steven Spielberg and Dreamworks was a dream come true!
+Shooting all twelve episodes of this exciting new show for Steven Spielberg and Amblin was a dream come true.
 A sci-fi set in modern day is a great place to create visuals from in my point of view.
-The pilot had set a great tone that I enjoyed extending as the series progressed and became more and more dark.
-It became clear to me that whole scenes shot on either the 21mm or 27mm provided the right feeling for this intense piece, harking back to a language Kubrick might have enjoyed!
+The pilot had set a great tone that I enjoyed extending as the series progressed and became more and more intense.
+Harking back to a camera style Kubrick might have enjoyed, we often staged whole scenes on either the 21mm or 27mm, providing a bold visual language for the series.

 Lead by the wonderful Charles Beeson, we had a fabulous team of directors and similarly superb writers to inspire us on this one.